 Company G covers the post-retirement medical aid contributions of a former employee, who retired due to old age, by making a monthly payment of R5 000 to the former employee.

-The monthly payments of R5 000 do not constitute a lump sum payment and therefore do not qualify for deduction under section 12M.
+The monthly payments of R5 000 do not constitute a lump-sum payment and therefore do not qualify for deduction under section 12M.

-6 www.lexico.com/definition/lump_sum [Accessed on 16 March 2021].
+6 www.lexico.com/definition/lump_sum [Accessed 13 June 2022].